jprmaulion/japanese-receipt-ocr-cv/README.md

 - Optimized for Japanese convenience store receipts

 ## Next Steps
-Planning to improve with:
-- Image preprocessing
+- Image preprocessing (e.g., improve contrast)
 - Border space removal
 - Support for other languages like Chinese and Korean